reflectoring/reflectoring.github.io/_posts/2020-06-16-aws-acronyms-overview.md

 Each EC2 instance is backed up by storage in the form of [EBS](https://aws.amazon.com/ebs/) volumes. ***An EBS-Elastic Block storage volume is block-level storage used to store data that we want to persist beyond the lifetime of our EC2 instances.
 EBS volumes are attached and mounted as disks to our VM.*** EBS volumes are automatically replicated in the same availability zone to achieve redundancy and high availability.

 ## Distribute Traffic with ELB
 [ELB-Elastic Load Balancing](https://aws.amazon.com/elasticloadbalancing) is the load balancing service of AWS.***Elastic Load Balancing distributes incoming application traffic(layer 7), and network traffic(layer 4) across multiple targets, such as Amazon EC2 instances, containers, IP addresses, and Lambda functions.*** ELB is a region level resource.
-We always have the option of deploying our own load balancer on an EC2 instance.
+We always have the option of deploying our load balancer on an EC2 instance.
 But ELB comes as a fully managed service.
 It scales automatically to handle the varying load of our application traffic and distributes load to our targets in a single Availability Zone, or across multiple availability zones, thereby making our applications highly available and fault-tolerant.

 ## Create your Network with VPC
 Our EC2 instances need to communicate with each other to be useful.
 We will also need to protect these by putting them in a secure private network called [VPC-Virtual Private Cloud](https://aws.amazon.com/vpc).***VPC-Virtual Private Cloud is our logically isolated private network with subnets, route tables and network gateways within an AWS region***.
 We specify a pool of IP addresses for our VPC by specifying the IP range in CIDR-Classless Interdomain routing notation.